 - a.
 At the time of the request, presenters must provide the content and purpose of the presentation; names of presenters and names and number in the delegation; a list of the audio/visual equipment which would be required; and copies of any handout which would be made available; and - b.
-Length of presentation shall not exceed 15 minutes. - 3.
+Length of presentation shall not exceed 15 minutes. - 4.
 Full Members and invited guests who attend Board meetings are there for information and interest purposes only and shall not interfere with the orderly conduct of the meeting.
-Any interference may result in the Chair requiring the person to leave. - 4.
-Recording devices, videotaping and photography are prohibited by Full Members' representatives. - 5.
-A copy of the "Conduct at OHA Board Meetings" will be distributed with the schedule for regular meetings of the Board. - 6.
+Any interference may result in the Chair requiring the person to leave. - 5.
+The use of recording devices, videotaping, and photography is prohibited by Full Members' representatives. - 6.
+A copy of the "Conduct at OHA Board Meetings" will be distributed with the schedule for regular meetings of the Board. - 7.
 This policy does not grant individuals the right to make presentations.